-Yellow Jackets quarterback Justin Thomas celebrates after a touchdown Saturday against Syracuse.
-Georgia Tech cruised to a 56-0 win to snap a three-game losing streak.
+Yellow Jackets quarterback Justin Thomas celebrates after a touchdown against Syracuse during the Yellow Jackets' 56-0 win in 2013.
 (Reuters)

 ATLANTA — After coming up short against three stout opponents, Georgia Tech now has the opportunity to go in the opposite direction.

 Following Saturday’s 56-0 rout of Syracuse, the Yellow Jackets can make it two in a row against Virginia.
 The Cavaliers have a four game losing streak after dropping a 35-22 decision to Duke Saturday at home after taking a 22-0 lead.